KDE/kde-builder/doc/cmdline/supported-envvars.md

 manually do this as well.
 If setting `LC_ALL`=C fixes a `kde-builder` problem please submit a bug report.

-`SSH_AGENT_PID`
-This environment variable is checked to see if `ssh-agent`(1) is running, but only if `kde-builder` determines that you are checking out a project that requires an SSH login (but you should know this as no project requires this by default).

 `KDE_BUILDER_USE_TTY`
 If set, this variable forces `kde-builder` not to close its input while executing system processes.
 Normally `kde-builder` closes `stdin` since